Stassi Schroeder Celebrates The Release Of Her New Book With Boyfriend Beau Clark And ‘Vanderpump Rules’ Cast

 Schroeder and Clark debuted their romance on Vanderpump Rules Season 6 at the end of last year and in the months since, their love for one another has been evident, which it makes it no surprise that he’s been in attendance during a number of her book signings.

-While Schroeder and Clark sparked rumors of a potential engagement last year, they don’t appear to have actually taken that step with one another quite yet and during a recent interview with Us Weekly, their co-star, Lala Kent, suspected the pair would actually welcome their first child before they get engaged or married.
+While Schroeder and Clark sparked rumors of a potential engagement last year, they don’t appear to have actually taken that step with one another quite yet.
+During a recent interview with Us Weekly, their co-star, Lala Kent, suspected the pair would actually welcome their first child before they get engaged or married.

 “I think they’re gonna have a baby before they get engaged,” Kent said.
 “I just see that in her future.
 Because I don’t think they have any plans to get engaged and start planning a wedding, but she wants a baby and so does he, so who knows.”